awsdocs/aws-batch-user-guide/doc_source/specifying-sensitive-data-secrets.md

 # Specifying sensitive data using Secrets Manager<a name="specifying-sensitive-data-secrets"></a>

-AWS Batch enables you to inject sensitive data into your jobs by storing your sensitive data in AWS Secrets Manager secrets and then referencing them in your job definition\.
+With AWS Batch, you can inject sensitive data into your jobs by storing your sensitive data in AWS Secrets Manager secrets and then referencing them in your job definition\.
 Sensitive data stored in Secrets Manager secrets can be exposed to a job as environment variables or as part of the log configuration\.

 When you inject a secret as an environment variable, you can specify a JSON key or version of a secret to inject\.
 This process helps you control the sensitive data exposed to your job\.
 For more information about secret versioning, see [Key Terms and Concepts for AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/terms-concepts.html#term_secret) in the *AWS Secrets Manager User Guide*\.

 ## Considerations for specifying sensitive data using Secrets Manager<a name="secrets-considerations"></a>

 The following should be considered when using Secrets Manager to specify sensitive data for jobs\.
-+ To inject a secret using a specific JSON key or version of a secret, the container instance in your compute environment must have version 1\.37\.0 or later of the Amazon ECS container agent\.
++ To inject a secret using a specific JSON key or version of a secret, the container instance in your compute environment must have version 1\.37\.0 or later of the Amazon ECS container agent installed\.
 However, we recommend using the latest container agent version\.
 For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS container agent](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-update.html) in the *Amazon Elastic Container Service Developer Guide*\.

   To inject the full contents of a secret as an environment variable or to inject a secret in a log configuration, your container instance must have version 1\.22\.0 or later of the container agent\.
 + Only secrets that store text data, which are secrets created with the `SecretString` parameter of the [CreateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_CreateSecret.html) API, are supported\.
 Secrets that store binary data, which are secrets created with the `SecretBinary` parameter of the [CreateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_CreateSecret.html) API aren't supported\.